 In this article, I’ll explain how to set up a website, and the different ways that art bloggers make money.
 Additionally, I’ll also tell you how to get traffic, what to blog about, and how long it will take to see some results.

 (I get commissions for purchases made through links in this post.
 However, I only promote products I like and recommend)

 How to Start an Art Blog

-If you have never set up your own website before these are the steps you need to follow.
+If you’ve never set up your own website before, these are the steps you need to follow:

 - Name Your Blog

 - Buy a Hosting Plan

 - Buy a Premium Theme

 - Start Publishing Content